NikhithaAntyakula/markdown-portfolio/_includes/04-lists.md

-A list of my favorite things;:
+A list of my favorite things:
-  *🥇
-  *🥈
-  *🥉
+- 🐱
+- 🐶
+- 🐰
+- 💻
+- 🥫

-In order , these are my favourite flavors of ice cream:
+In order, these are my favorite flavours of ice cream:
--choclate
--pistchao
--almond
+1. Choclate
+2. pistacho
+3. vanilla